gavguile/MixedCrystalSignature/README.md

 **This repository is still incomplete, come back later for a completed version**

 # Planned features
-- Calculation of a feature vector for local classification of crystalline structures as described by [Dietz et al.](https://doi.org/10.1103/PhysRevE.96.011301)
+- Calculation of a feature vector for local classification of crystalline structures as described in [Dietz et al.](https://doi.org/10.1103/PhysRevE.96.011301)
 - Training of a neural network with artificial crystal lattices of fcc, bcc, and hcp
 - Examples and a Tutorial